Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Bond-funded structure means CalPLUS mortgages never run out of money.
 While other programs exhaust funds mid-year, CalHFA maintains consistent availability throughout the year.

 MyHome provides deferred-payment assistance for down payments and closing costs.
-This isn’t a grant - it’s a zero-interest second mortgage that doesn’t require monthly payments.
+This isn’t a grant.
+It’s a zero-interest second mortgage that doesn’t require monthly payments.

 Assistance amounts vary by loan type: Up to 3.5% of purchase price for FHA loans, up to 3% for conventional loans.
 On California’s median $785,000 home price, that means up to $27,475 in assistance.